Manchester United news: Blow for Red Devils as Lingard limps out of AZ Alkmaar match | Goal.com

 Blow for Man Utd as Lingard limps out of AZ Alkmaar match

-Manchester United have suffered a further injury blow as Jesse Lingard limped out of their Europa League tie against AZ Alkmaar.
+Manchester United have suffered a further injury blow as Jesse Lingard limped out of their goalless Europa League draw against AZ Alkmaar.

 The 26-year-old was only introduced as a 77th-minute substitute but hobbled from the field in stoppage-time with what looked to be a hamstring injury.